 Then, you need to choose what kind of campaign you want to create.

 Searching has to do with searching for prospects using Respona’s built-in search engine, while importing can be used when you already have a list of prospects of media contacts that you want to reach out to.

 Since we don’t have a media database, we’re going to choose “Search” for our PR distribution campaign and let Respona do the hard work of prospecting for us.

 The first thing that we need to do after choosing the type of campaign we want to run is to find opportunities.

 Opportunities in “Search” mode are found by inserting a relevant keyword into the search bar, similar to what you’d do if you were using a search engine like Google, Bing, or Yahoo.

-Author’s Note: Respona’s search engine is powered by Bing, meaning results are a bit different than the ones you’d see in Google search.
+Author’s Note: Respona’s search engine is powered by Google.

 The keyword we’re going to use is “HARO”.

 The next thing that you need to choose is what kind of search you want to conduct.